ImpulseAdventure/GUIslice-Builder/README.md

 #### Changes for 0.13.b011

 ##### Bug Fixes
- - Bug No. 127 Incorrect visual width for ListBox without scrollbar
+ - Bug No. 127 Incorrect visual display width for ListBox without scrollbar
  - Bug No. 128 Fatal error when ctrl-c copy then paste element selected in treeview
- - Bug No. 129 Fatal error when pasting invalid referenced element
+ - Bug No. 129 Fatal error when pasting after undo of copy element
  - Bug No. 130 Random duplicate key and enum collisions of UI elements

  #### Changes for 0.13.b010